 Analysis | What GOP civil war?
-Republicans insist all is well -- even as they attack each other.
+Republicans insist all is well — even as they attack each other.

 - While Trump retains the loyalty of most Republicans, as much as a quarter of the party says it wants him to leave politics entirely, according to polls.

 Basically any of these events, in isolation, would represent a pretty historic internal divide in a party.
-(Party leaders at odds in very public way.
+(Party leaders at odds in a very public way.
 The attempted excommunication of numerous alleged heretics.
 Leaders blaming their own party’s president for an attack on democracy.
-That same former president considering going third party, which hasn’t happened since 1912.)
+That same former president considering going to a third party, which hasn’t happened since 1912.)
 The combination of them shows this all-is-well talk is really wishful thinking — trying to create a reality by repeatedly insisting it exists.

 “Civil war” might indeed be too strong a term given how few seem to have the desire to actually fight the intraparty juggernaut that is Trumpism and how badly outnumbered they are.
 Predictions of the GOP’s imminent demise are also overwrought, given how truly close they came to winning the presidency, the House and the Senate.